gerph/riscos-tests/README.md

 There is a perl script, test.pl which is intended for running the test files.

-The test descriptions have not been included yet.
+The test descriptions are present for a few of the tests:

+* `tests-core.txt`
+* `tests-vdu.txt`
+* `tests-readargs.txt`

+To run the scripts, use the !RunTests script, thus:

+    /!RunTests tests-core/txt